Selection Sunday 2018: How to watch the NCAA Selection Show

 - You can sign up and cancel anytime, no contract required.

-- All of them offer free trial periods, so you can sign up to watch the Combine and then cancel.
+- All of them offer free trial periods, so you can sign up to watch and then cancel.

 Disclosure: CNET may get a share of revenue from the sale of products featured on this page.